Tellusant/docs/articles-posts/polusim-universe.md

 - **Strategic pricing**.
 Companies usually have solid price/promo pricing tools.
 But what should pricing decisions be aiming for strategically?
 Surely it is not the compounding of price/promo decisions.
 Our web-based solution helps answer this.

-- **Short-term forecasting**.
-This applications helps senior management understand what awaits categories and their company over the next 18 months.
+- **Operational forecasting**.
+This application helps senior management understand what awaits categories and their company over the next 18 months.
 It uses a monthly timeseries model combined with independent demand drivers.
 It is harmonized with our long-term forecasts.

 - **TelluBase** is our global database with consumer economics and income distribution data for 218 countries, 2600 cities, and 2500 subdivisions for 2000-2050.
 It feeds automatically into each PoluSim module.
 It is also available as a standalone product.